California virus deaths rocket higher as ICU space tightens

 The state has deployed 88 refrigerated trailers, up from 60 a few weeks ago, for use as makeshift morgues, mostly in hard-hit Southern California.

 Hospitalizations are nearing 22,000 and state models project the number could reach 30,000 by Feb 1.
-Already, many hospitals in Los Angeles and other hard hit areas are struggling to keep up and warned they may need to resort to rationing care as intensive care beds dwindle.
+Already, many hospitals in Los Angeles and other hard-hit areas are struggling to keep up and warned they may need to ration care as intensive care beds dwindle.

 Earlier this week, state health officials caught hospitals off guard and left them scrambling with new orders limiting nonessential surgeries and requiring hospitals that have scarce ICU space to accept patients from those that have run out, an order that may require transferring patients hundreds of miles.

-The California Hospital Association said the orders don’t go far enough to address a crisis whose magnitude “cannot be overstated.”
-It wants changes including reducing required paperwork that it says is sapping hours every day from nurses who would otherwise be treating patients.
+The California Hospital Association said the orders don’t go far enough to address a crisis that “cannot be overstated.”
+It wants changes including reducing paperwork that it says is sapping hours daily from nurses who would otherwise be treating patients.

-Carmela Coyle, the state hospital association’s president and chief executive, said the association has been negotiating with state officials but they aren’t acting fast enough.
+Carmela Coyle, the association’s president and chief executive, said the group has been negotiating with state officials but they aren’t acting fast enough.

 “We really need to move quickly to coordinate and see if we can eliminate the burden on the health care delivery system — focus on nothing other than saving lives for the next few weeks,” she said.